tbn8/Coding-Samples/README.md

 This repository includes coding samples from my health economics research and data science course projects as a Research Assistant at Harvard Medical School.
 I use Stata for econometric analysis, R for matching algorithms, and SAS for cleaning large Medicare/Medicaid/Marketscan claims data and running CMS' risk adjustment models.
-I'm currently taking a course on data science methods using Python.
+I'm currently taking a course at Harvard on data science methods using Python.